Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Kind, Pleasant, Outgoing

-As the progeny of two hunting breeds — the Basset Hound and the Labrador Retriever — you may expect the Bassador to be equally inclined towards hunting.
-While this may be true to some degree, the noble Bassador is in fact more inclined towards snuggling and close companionship than long days on the hunting trail!
+As the progeny of two hunting breeds—the Basset Hound and the Labrador Retriever—you may expect the Bassador to be equally inclined toward hunting.
+While this may be true to some degree, the noble Bassador is more inclined towards snuggling and close companionship than long days on the hunting trail!

-Strongly resembling a Labrador in almost every regard, this breed’s low-to-the-ground heritage is on display in the stumpy legs and soulful eyes of its Basset Hound ancestors.
+Strongly resembling a Labrador in almost every regard, this breed’s low-to-the-ground heritage is displayed in the stumpy legs and soulful eyes of their Basset Hound ancestors.
 Their agreeable temperaments and signature looks have made them a popular designer dog over the last two decades.

 Bassador Puppies